Kismet

 3. Test & Iterate

-I recruited 4 participants for user testing, asking them to complete 3 tasks to uncover any potential UX or flow issues before advancing to high-fidelity wireframes.
+I recruited 4 participants for moderated user testing, asking them to complete 3 tasks to uncover any potential UX or flow issues before advancing to high-fidelity wireframes.
 Success was measured by participants completing all tasks within a reasonable timeframe with minimal to no errors.

 Wins